Alagris/EQDBot-drawfriends/README.md

 	pass this command from terminal:
 	java - jar ./EQDbot.jar --hidden-only
 3. low quality mode:
 	By default the bot is optimized for DeviantArt.
-When it decets that the source of image comes from there it doesn't not download it from EQD but directly from there.
+When it detects that the source of image comes from there, it will not download it from EQD but directly from original location.
 	On DeviantArt images tend to have much bigger size (like 3000x2000 px) while on EQD are only miniatures (like 700x500 px).
 However, better quality means more data to transfer so this mode is slower. if you don't care that much about extra pixels you download only from EQD (often but not always in worse quality).
 To do it pass to terminal: